 BioLinc Residency Advisory Committee

 The BioLinc Residency Advisory Committee provides local perspective, guidance and expert strategic advisement in the selection and renewal of external residents in Brock University's BioLinc incubation facility.
 The BioLinc Residency Advisory Committee is a group that consists of successful business and community leaders with extensive entrepreneurial, leadership and technology expertise.
-The committee has currently accepted three resident companies to join us at BioLinc.
+The committee has currently accepted five resident companies to join us at BioLinc.

 BioLinc Residency Advisory Committee members:

-Nick is an accomplished and proven entrepreneur/business executive.
+Nick DiPietro is an accomplished and proven entrepreneur/business executive.
 He was the President and COO for Patheon Inc. from 1989 to 2009.
 He presided over the establishment of Patheon as a global leader in pharmaceutical development and manufacturing services.
 From a small operation in Fort Erie Ontario, Patheon grew to 14 facilities in 5 countries, 7,000 employees and $700 million in revenue.
 Nick retired from Patheon in May 2009.
 He is now President and CEO of Natacor Inc. - a venture capital and management services company providing strategic, business development, and operations support primarily to early stage life sciences companies.
 Nick is on the Board of Trustees for Brock University; is on the Board of Directors and on the Advisory Boards of several start-up companies; is a cofounder and Director of the Niagara Angel Network of Investors.

 David is the founder of The D. Stuart Co.
 Inc. and former Chair & CEO of Vintex Inc.